 There is also a family owned bar and restaurant on site if you decide to sit and grab a bite.

-Tip: While other activities mentioned below are not free things to do in Cozumel, there are a few that are inexpensive.
+Pro tip: While other activities mentioned below are not free things to do in Cozumel, there are a few that are inexpensive.
 Cozumel is a port where you can enjoy and keep to a budget.

 Cozumel has some of the best activities for families.
 Whether you’re looking for a beach day or a family adventure, you’ll find it here.
+The beach clubs in Cozumel are a popular day trip option for both adults and kids.

 3. Playa Mia Grand Beach Park